 Google Maps and Google Earth

+The free version of the web-based Google Maps is sufficient for many mapping projects and is the easiest tool to use for finding geographic coordinates (latitude and longitude).
 Google Earth is available to download onto a personal device or for use on the web.
 Google Earth allows you to get close up 3D views of places around the globe, including historical places.
 Additionally, you can survey distances and sizes of geographic areas as well as create or import various GIS data.
 Google Maps is a good tool for on-the-go location tagging or for finding latitude and longitude of your points of interest.

 Resources: